arunav93/Capstone-Project---Andriod-Authenticity-Prediction/README.md

 * iii) Exploratory Data Analysis: - Analysing the dependent variable, categorical and numerical variables individually.
 * iv) Feature Engineering: - Creation of new features according to our need, dropping of unnecessary data points or features by checking correlation, VIF etc., handling of outliers, One–Hot Encoding and normalization of features.
 * v) Fitting of Machine Learning models with training dataset and evaluating with testing dataset: - like Logistic regression, Decision Tress, Random Forest, Gradient Boosting, XGBoost, KNN, Naive Bayes.
-* vi) Hypertuning and Explaining the best model with LIME and ELI5.
+* vi) Hyperparameter Tuning and Explaining the best model with LIME and ELI5.
 # Observations
 Logistic Regression is the best performed model with F1 Score of almost 91% for both train and test dataset.